oconnor663/async_demo/readme.md

 - Tokio version using join
   - using std::thread::sleep ruins the concurrency
   - this is how we know it was running on one thread before
+- write our own sleep
+  - no wakeup hangs Tokio forever
+  - a wakeup thread fixes Tokio but defeats the purpose
+  - write a custom polling loop with a busy sleep
+  - use a global Mutex and a real sleep
 - write our own foo/bar future
   - If we eagerly return Pending on the first poll, we never wake up.
   - Why not print in the constructor and get rid of is_start?
     - That's not what `async fn` does, because `async fn` needs the future to be pinned.
 - write our own join
-  - do it wrong with two loops
-- write our own sleep
-  - doesn't work, because it doesn't wake
-- use threads to wake it
-- rewrite the event loop to busy wait
-  - follow the execution line-by-line
-- use a thread_local
 - follow-up topics
   - tasks and the Context parameter
   - Pin